Tuesday, March 31, 2009

 Why are the Arab nations depicted as neutral?

-Gaza Strip is strikingly similar to the German blitz in the initial stage of the Second World War."
+The text underneath the comic strip claims that: "the onslaught of the Gaza Strip is strikingly similar to the German blitz in the initial stage of the Second World War."

 This first cartoon is contentious and challenges the Jewish moral high ground.
 However, I'd like to discuss a different aspect of the scene: